Is your juice cleanse healthy or inflammatory?

 When methyl is not balanced, we start to see things like food and chemical sensitivities, high anxiety, depression, obsessive-compulsive disorder (OCD), autoimmunity, imbalanced blood sugar, disordered eating, chronic fatigue, digestive problems, and menstrual disorders to name a few.

 Since food greatly influences gene regulation (yes, even foods considered healthy such as spinach), it makes sense that some people experience improvement on fresh pressed juices while others do not.

 I have a client who is the CEO of a well-known start-up in San Francisco.
 When we first started working together she was very frustrated because she had recently completed a two-week cleanse and didn’t lose a lick of weight.
 She was also very frightened about what to eat because right before the cleanse ended, she suddenly became plagued by severe anxiety, depression, and obsessive thinking.

 After a thorough health history and testing, we uncovered that she was intolerant to folates (in other words, folate-rich foods created an inflammatory response in her body, otherwise known as undermethylation) and very deficient in several key nutrients such as zinc.
 So I put her on a nutritional therapy plan appropriate for her biochemistry and after a couple of months, the weight started to fall off and the anxiety, depression, and obsessive thoughts greatly diminished.

 I share this case study because I want to encourage you to really listen to your body and remember to feed your brain first with foods that are appropriate for your unique biochemistry.
-If you experience a negative reaction (inflammation) from a particular food, no matter how healthy it is, eliminate it from your diet.
+If you experience a negative reaction (inflammation) from a particular food, no matter how healthy it is, then eliminate it from your diet.

 Now it’s your turn.
 What’s your experience been with juice cleansing?
 I’d really love to know your thoughts in the comments below!